mountainkidai/rfSEClub/Vocab/Vocab.md

     Meaning: Able to recover quickly from difficulties; tough and flexible Example:"Children are remarkably resilient and can adapt to new situations easily."

+ 18. Meticulous

+    Meaning: Showing great attention to detail; very careful and precise Example:"The artist was meticulous in her work, spending hours on every small detail."